MenduDev/Mendu_Chatbot_prototype/README.md

 For demonstration purpose, a test branch with a pull request was created and [successfully merged](https://github.com/Lsacy/mentalHealth_Chatbot/blob/main/CICD/githubActionPullRequest.png).

 Next, a [YAML file](https://github.com/Lsacy/mentalHealth_Chatbot/blob/main/buildManagement/actionYAML.png) was created for the continuous delivery pipeline.
-The file states that each time on push or pull_request the pipeline will be restarted.
+The YAML config-file states that each time on push or pull_request the pipeline will be restarted.
 First a ubuntu-latest server with python 3.8 got setup, then all dependencies will be installed, Lint test with flake8 will be executed and finally testing with pytest (with the openAI api key as a secret)will be conducted.
 The entire [pipeline](https://github.com/Lsacy/mentalHealth_Chatbot/blob/main/CICD/BUILD_TEST.png) was successful.

 &nbsp;

 <b>9.
 IDE-shortcut</b>